 We want to make sure through doing these exercises conscientiously that the pelvic floor can also respond by opening.
-That’s crucial because at the end of the day, we need this space to be able to open freely so the baby can pass through.
+That’s crucial because, at the end of the day, we need this space to be able to open freely so the baby can pass through.

-We need to have responsive pelvic floor muscles so that there's not as much tension in the pelvic floor creating resistance for the baby.
+We need to have responsive pelvic floor muscles so that there's not as much tension in the pelvic floor, creating resistance for the baby.
 Doing kegels helps your pelvic floor muscles usher your new baby into the world with more ease.

 Stages of Labour and Your Pelvic Floor

-In early labor, we want to create more space in the pelvic inlet, and you can do that by sitting in a tucked position.
+In early labour, we want to create more space in the pelvic inlet, and you can do that by sitting in a tucked position.
 Tucking the tailbone under can create a little bit more space by flattening out the back and bringing that tailbone underneath.

 Later on in labour, the demands on your body will change.
 When it comes time to push in the second stage of labour, we need that tailbone to get out of the way.
-Tucked or fixed positions such as lying on the back, or even a semi reclined position on the bed can lock that joint and restrict movement.
+Tucked or fixed positions, such as lying on the back or even a semi-reclined position on the bed, can lock that joint and restrict movement.
 You definitely

 If we want as much space here in the outlet as possible, then we want to find birth positions where we can actually allow that tailbone to respond as the baby is moving out by getting out of the way.
-We also need pelvic floor muscles that can respond by lengthening and relaxing and opening.
+We also need pelvic floor muscles that can respond by lengthening and relaxing, and opening.

 How do I do Kegels while pregnant?

-On the exhale we think about the edges of those pelvic floor muscles coming together, and then lifting up into the body.
+On the exhale, we think about the edges of those pelvic floor muscles coming together and then lifting up into the body.
 That's the exhalation.
 Then the inhalation is that blossom and that opening and expansion.
-In the last few weeks of pregnancy my clients practice inhaling to expand, allowing the edges of that diamond to really reach to blossom.
+In the last few weeks of pregnancy, my clients practice inhaling to expand, allowing the edges of that diamond to really reach to blossom.